Dagwbl/dagwbl.github.io/content/diary/march-2024.md

 math: false
 ---

+## Mar 25

+About how to improve writing ability, there are definitely many different perspectives and methods.
+In my opinion, the thing we need to do is just keep outputting, and then keep revising.
+Only by doing this can we achieve fluency.
+Additionally, there is one especially important thing: choose a better tool.
+Because, as a foreigner, a tool like a teacher is important.
+A bad teacher might not improve our ability.

 ## Mar 24

 Recently, I always played with my cell phone for a few hours after waking up.
 I think this is a bad habit, and also wastes a lot of time.